tendant/simple-process/README.md

 2. Build the inline sample: `make build` (outputs to `bin/inline-example`).
 3. Execute tests: `make test` (or `go test ./...`).
 Set `GOCACHE=$(pwd)/.gocache` when running under sandboxed environments.
 4. Run the inline example: `go run ./examples/inline` after pointing `storage.Put` at a reader for your input file.
+5. Try the async workflow: `go run ./examples/async` to see `AsyncRunner` publishing to the in-memory bus while a worker updates metadata.

 ## Working with Units of Work
 - **Go:** Implement `core/uow.UoW` and return a `contracts.Result`.
 Refer to `uows/go/hash/hash.go` for a minimal example.